mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 Account Health Dashboard, alerts are triggered by changes in the health of your AWS resources, giving you event visibility, and guidance to help quickly diagnose and resolve issues.

 ## Route 53 - **Choosing a routing policy**
+A highly available and scalable cloud Domain Name System (DNS) web service.
+It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to internet applications by translating names (like www.example.com) into the numeric IP addresses (like 192.0.2.1) that computers use to connect to each other.
+Amazon Route 53 is fully compliant with IPv6 as well.

 - **Simple routing policy** – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
 You can use simple routing to create records in a private hosted zone.
 - **Failover routing policy** – Use when you want to configure active-passive failover.
 You can use failover routing to create records in a private hosted zone.